-Cotton Rate in Pakistan Today | July 2025 – کپاس
+Cotton Rate in Pakistan Today | September 2025

-The cotton price is between 7,000 PKR to 8,500 PKR per 40 KG.
+Cotton Rate in Pakistan Today per 40 kg is between 5,000 PKR to 8,000 PKR.
 These prices fluctuate every day based on the supply and demand from the mandi, as well as the cotton factories.
 Cotton—Phutti – کپاس is a cash crop sold for financial benefits.
 Since this is a Kharif Crop, it is grown during the summer in lower Punjab and Sindh.

-Cotton Rate in Pakistan
+Cotton Rate in Pakistan Today | Kapas Rate in Pakistan Today

 Punjab Cotton Rates Today